ghc/ghc/docs/users_guide/ffi-chap.rst

 please note that programs using these features are not portable.
 Hence, these features should be avoided where possible.

-The FFI libraries are documented in the accompanying library documentation; see for example the :base-ref:`Foreign <Foreign.html>` module.
+The FFI libraries are documented in the accompanying  library documentation; see for example the :base-ref:`Foreign.` module.

 GHC differences to the FFI Chapter
 ----------------------------------